valkcoder/obby-generator/README.md

 - make a new modulescript in script_name called TrainingData
 - paste the contents of `roblox_plugin/TrainingData.lua` into it
 - publish script_name to roblox (save to local file wont work)
+- install and enable the plugin

+### method 2 (for the lazy people)
+- go into roblox studio
+- go to the latest release on the github (github.com/valkcoder/obby-generator/releases)
+- download plugin.rbxm
+- import it into studio
+- publish the script it inserted to roblox
+- install and enable the plugin

 ---